psangappa/mario/README.md

 **Second task**

+how to run:

+* goto a directory where main.py is present.
+* run set FLASK_APP=main.py if you are on windows other export FLASK_APP=main.py
+* flask db upgrade
+* Finally, start the flask application by running - flask run

 I'm exposing 3 Rest API endpoints.

 * First is to find the shortest path.
 This uses the algorithm writer in task1.